enkidevs/curriculum/lua/roblox-studio/vector3-ii/multiply-divide-i.md

 ```lua
 Variable.Position = Variable.Position * Vector3.new(5, 0, 0)
 ```
-If the position vector of an object is (3, 1, 1), the new vector is ???
+If the position vector of an object is (3, 1, 1), the new vector is... ???
 - (15, 0, 0)
 - (15, 1, 1)
 - (8, 1, 1)